c-bata/c-bata/README.md

 ### About me

 Hello, I'm Masashi Shibata.
-Author of go-prompt and kube-prompt, a committer of Optuna, and a reviewer of Katib(Kubeflow).
+Author of go-prompt and kube-prompt, a core developer of Optuna, and a reviewer of Katib(Kubeflow).

 ### Pull Requests